benfurfie/statamic-gust-theme/README.md

 Go to Settings -> Theming and select Gust from the dropdown.

+## Updating

+### 1.1

+The only files changed are gulpfile.js and package.json.

+Once you've copied these over to your project, run yarn install and it will pull through the necessary packages for BrowserSync.

 ## Configuration

 Before going through these steps, you'll need either Yarn or NPM installed (my preference is Yarn).
 Once that's done, then follow these steps: